Working outside IR35

 Is my contract inside or outside IR35?

 Unfortunately, it’s not always black and white.
 This is because there are many factors to consider when assessing if a contract is inside or outside IR35.
-As a result, contractors, and following the introduction of IR35 reform, businesses often engage the help of specialists to make sure a compliant decision has been made.
+As a result, contractors and businesses often engage the help of compliance specialists to make sure a compliant decision has been made.

 Are umbrella companies outside IR35?